The Blindside Victory

 Dream Share:

 In the dream, I was getting my hair done when I sensed the spirit of perversion tormenting someone nearby.
 It became so heavy that I physically felt discomfort; my head ached from the spiritual tension.
+It was as if someone had a screw driver in hand, and continuously drove it through the middle of my scalp over and over again.
 Suddenly, I found myself walking in the spirit, searching for the spirit of perversion.
 I passed by people—at least they looked like people at first.
-They didn’t acknowledge me, their backs were turned.
+They didn’t acknowledge me, their backs were turned to me.
 Eventually, I located the spirit and attacked it.

 Instantly, all those people who had ignored me before began to turn toward me and swarm.
 I wasn’t just fighting one spirit anymore—I was surrounded.

 Then, I heard a voice rebuke me.
 I was told plainly: I had acted out of order.
-I pursued the spirit without permission, without being commissioned.
+I pursued the spirit of perversion without permission, without being commissioned.

 I responded, “But I got 22 kills.”